deep-45deepak/Weather-forecasting-App/README.md

 ---

 <p align="center">
-  Built with ❤️ by Deepak Kummar.😊
+  Built with ❤️ by Deepak Kumar.😊
 </p>